Lindt8/PHITS-Tools/example/README.md

 the [T-Product] tally, which scores what particles and nuclides are produced from particle interactions (in this case, nuclear interactions).
-[T-Product] is one of the three special tallies that can be used with the `dump` parameter to output an addition "dump" file of event-by-event data.
+[T-Product] is one of the three special tallies that can be used with the `dump` parameter to output an additional "dump" file of event-by-event data.

 The `product.out` file is the standard tally output file, and `product.eps` is the visualized output file automatically produced by PHITS (which is made by a